 Water is passed through Wanapum Dam either through the ten powerhouse units, 12 taintergates, sluiceway, and/or the WFB (Figure 2 and Figure 5).
 Maximum flow through each powerhouse unit ranges from 15-18 kcfs, passing 135-162 kcfs of total flow assuming 90% capacity (e.g. one unit out of operation), depending on forebay and tailwater elevations, power market conditions, and presence of out-migrating juvenile salmonids.
 During the fish-spill season, the turbines at Wanapum Dam are limited to approximately 15.7 kcfs in order to provide optimal passage conditions for migrating salmonids based on turbine survival studies conducted at Wanapum Dam (Normandeau, Skalski, and Townsend 2005).
-The 12 spillway gates and sluice-way at Wanapum Dam are designed to pass up to 1,400 kcfs, while the WFB is designed to pass an additional 20 kcfs.
+The 12 spillway gates and sluiceway at Wanapum Dam are designed to pass up to 1,400 kcfs, while the WFB is designed to pass an additional 20 kcfs.
 There are also fish-ladders on the right and left banks of Wanapum Dam, which pass up to two kcfs depending on forebay elevations.

-Water is passed through Priest Rapids Dam either through the ten powerhouse units or 22 spillways (Figure 3).
-Maximum flow through each powerhouse unit ranges from 15-18 kcfs, passing 135-162 kcfs of total flow assuming 90% capacity (e.g. one unit out of operation), depending on forebay and tailwater elevations, power market conditions, and presence of outmigrating salmonids.
+Water is passed through Priest Rapids Dam either through the ten powerhouse units, 19 spillways, and/or the PRFB (Figure 3 and Figure 6).
+Maximum flow through each powerhouse unit ranges from 15-18 kcfs, passing 135-162 kcfs of total flow assuming 90% capacity (e.g. one unit out of operation), depending on forebay and tailwater elevations, power market conditions, and presence of out-migrating salmonids.
 During the fish-spill season, the turbines at Priest Rapids Dam are limited to 17.4 kcfs in order to provide optimal passage conditions for migrating salmonids based on turbine survival studies conducted at Priest Rapids Dam (Normandeau and Skalski 2005).
-The 22 spillway gates at Priest Rapids Dam are designed to pass up to 1,400 kcfs, however during the construction of the PRFB, three of the spillway gates will not be operational until the PRFB is completed (currently anticipated to be 2014), and thus the existing spillway is limited to approximately 1,210 kcfs.
+The 19 spillway gates at Priest Rapids Dam are designed to pass up to 1,210 kcfs, while the PRFB is designed to pass an additional 24 kcfs.
 There are also fish-ladders on the right and left banks of Priest Rapids Dam, which pass up to two kcfs depending on forebay elevation.

-1.3.3 Fish Spill
+1.3.3 Fish-Spill

 Prior to 2005, Grant PUD's fish-spill programs were based on a Memorandum of Agreement (MOA) that called for Wanapum Dam to spill up to forty-three percent of total river flows during the spring season (from mid-April to mid-June) and forty-nine percent during summer (mid-June to mid-August).
 As a practical matter, TDG levels typically limited Wanapum spill to thirty-three to thirty-eight percent.
-Priest Rapids Dam was required to spill sixty-one percent of total river flow during the spring season (from mid-April to mid-June) and thirty-nine percent during summer (mid-June to mid-August).
+Priest Rapids Dam was required to spill sixty-one percent of total river flow during the spring season (from mid-April to mid-April to mid-June) and thirty-nine percent during summer (mid-June to mid-August).
 Again, these spill levels were typically adjusted in an effort to remain below TDG water quality standards.